Xhlorine/Notes/Notes.md

     return pixel.PictureDataFromImage(img), nil
 }
 ```
 Notice, that when decoding the image, we need to import specific packages.
 One is `"image"`, and there's no wonder.
-However, as for the second one `_"image/png"`, we didn't actually call any function or use any variable and constant; what we do with it is making use of its initailizer, so we need to add underline before its name, that is called "blank import"
+However, as for the second one `_"image/png"`, we didn't actually call any function or use any variable and constant; what we do with it is making use of its initailizer, so we need to add underline before its name, that is called "blank import".
+To load images in other types, just change the package blank imported.

 ## 5. Fairy?
 Sprite!
 In Pixel, a sprite is created from a `pixel.Picture` object.
 Assuming we have applied the function `func loadPNG(path string) (pixel.Picture, error)`, let's create our first sprite!